reasonml/reason-react/website/blog/2018-01-09-subscriptions-send-router.md

 - The subscriptions helper prevents you from forgetting to free your event listeners and timers.
 - The router just uses pattern-matching to kill a majority of otherwise needed API surface.

 There are no FAQs for these two features.
 Check out the linked docs; you can use your existing understanding of Reason to answer your questions: is this performant?
 Will this work in my existing setup?
 How does nesting work?
-Etc.
+Etc. Special thanks to Ryan Florence and Michael Jackson for some small conversations.

 Additionally, we've **deprecated** `self.reduce` in favor of `self.send` (the migration script takes care of that):